amanharwara/altus/README.md

 ![Altus Dark Theme](./img/Altus-Dark-Theme.png)

-## Releases

-To download the latest releases, you can [click here](https://github.com/ShadyThGod/altus/#latest-releases).
-Alternatively, you can visit the [releases page](https://github.com/ShadyThGod/altus/releases) on the repository.

-### Installation :-

-#### Windows

-- Run the `.exe` file provided in the release.
-E.g.: `Altus-Setup-3.0.0.exe`
-- If Windows displays a warning saying **'Windows protected your PC'**, click on **More info** and then click **Run Anyway**
-- Once the Altus Setup starts, you will be asked to select from two choices which are **Anyone who uses this computer (all users)** and **Only for me (username)**.
-Select one according to your choice.
-- Choose the destination folder where you want Altus to be installed.
-The default folder depends on what option you chose previously.
-  - If you chose "_Anyone who uses this computer_", then the default folder will be `C:\Program Files\Altus` which you can change if you want.
-  - If you chose "_Only for me_", then the default folder will be `C:\Users\Username\AppData\Local\Programs\Altus` which you can change if you want.
-- Click **Install**.
-If it asks for admin privileges (UAC), click **Yes**
-- The installation will Altus will be installed to the path according to what you selected.
-You can select **Run Altus** if you want to start Altus after closing the setup.

-#### Linux

-I recommend using the `.AppImage` format since it allows you to use that single executable on the majority of Linux distributions.
-I am also not going to create `.deb` executables anymore since they aren't universal and are proprietary to Debian distributions unlike `.AppImage` executables which work on almost all of the distributions.

-Installing Altus on Linux using AppImage is really easy.
-Follow these steps:

-- Download and move the AppImage file to wherever you want to.
-E.g: `~/Downloads/Altus 3.0.0.AppImage`
-- You might need to make the file executable using chmod.
-Use: `chmod a+x ~/Downloads/Altus 3.0.0.AppImage`
-- Then simply run it.
-Use: `~/Downloads/Altus 3.0.0.AppImage`

-#### Mac

-One thing to note is that Mac releases most probably will be late than the Windows and Linux releases as I do not own a Mac and my PC runs really slow when I use macOS on a VM.

-To install Altus on a Mac, follow these steps:

-- Download the `.dmg` file
-- Double-click it i.e. run it
-- Drag the **Altus icon** onto the **Applications folder**
-- Let it copy
-- Done!

 ## Support

 If you like Altus, consider supporting it by donating using any of the following methods:

 - LiberaPay: <a href="https://liberapay.com/~1670630/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>
 - Ko-Fi: [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/U7U3114IH)

-## For Developers

-Altus is an open-source app and I really appreciate other developers adding new features and/or helping fix bugs.
-If you want to contribute to Altus, you can fork this repository, make the changes and create a pull request.
-You can check out [this tutorial](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) to learn how to create a pull request.

-However, please make sure you follow a few rules listed below to ensure that your changes get merged into the main repo.
-The rules listed below are enforced to make sure the changes made are well-documented and can be easily kept track of.

-- Make sure your pull request has a informative title.
-You should use prefixes like `ADD:`, `FIX:`, etc at the start of the title which describe the changes followed by a one-line description of the changes.
-Example: `ADD: Added a new feature to Altus`

-- Your pull request's description should be in-depth.
-Make sure you document all the changes you made as in-depth and informative as possible.
-Dependency changes and major code changes must be thoroughly described and given priority in your description.

-- Commits in your fork should be informative, as well.
-Make sure you don't combine too many changes into a single commit.

 ## Acknowledgements